snowex-hackweek/website-2021/book/tutorials/thermal-ir/index.md

 $T_B(\lambda,L)=\frac{hc}{k_B \lambda} ln^{-1}(1+\frac{2hc^2}{L \lambda^5})$

-This "brightness temperature" is the temperature the object would be at if it were a perfect emitter of TIR raditaion, or "blackbody".
+This "brightness temperature" is the temperature the object would be at if it were a perfect emitter of TIR radiation, or "blackbody".
 To estimate the object's true kinetic temperature, we can use the material's emissivity ($\varepsilon$), which ranges between 0 and 1, to compute kinetic temperature ($T$) from brightness temperature ($T_B$).

 $T = \varepsilon T_B$